 Discovery Kids Brazil is a Brazilian TV station for kids.
 They have a great website that has lots of games and activities.

 An easy way to expose children to a new language in a fun way is through online games.
-There isn’t a huge selection of Portuguese games for kids, but here are a couple that we like:
+There isn’t a huge selection of Portuguese games for kids, but here is a couple that we like:

 Digital Dialects has lots of simple games that will help kids learn Portuguese basics.